crystax/android-crew-staging/README.md

 * if the specified formula is not installed then command will do nothing and return with error message;

-* if there are installed formulas that depend on the specified release and as a result of the command execution all releases of the formula will be removed then command will terminate with error message;
+* if there are installed formulas that depend on the specified formula and as a result of the command execution all releases of the formula will be removed then command will terminate with error message;